To protect users and domains from abusive behavior, Google sets limits for Google Calendar use.

 Share calendars with too many users

-* This number is true, only if a user’s limits are fully replenished.
-If a user does any actions in this table regularly, then the actual use limit may differ.
+*This number is true only if a user’s limits are fully replenished.
+If a user does any actions in this table regularly, then the actual use limit might differ.

 Additional use limits for free & trial accounts

-At the end of your free trial period, Calendar use limits are automatically increased when your domain is cumulatively billed for at least USD $30 (or equivalent).
-If you purchased your domain from Google, the amount required to increase your limits is USD $30 plus the cost of your domain.
+Some Calendar use limits are automatically increased when your domain has cumulatively paid at least USD $100 (or equivalent), and at least 60 days have passed since achieving that payment threshold.
+If you purchased your domain from Google, the amount required to increase your limits is USD $100 plus the cost of your domain.

 Important: Calendar use limits are not increased during your trial period.
 Your account must have started a subscription and ended the trial period before these limits can be increased.